KidPudel/Iggy-s-Vault/gamedev/unity/ScriptableObjects.md

 └── Destroyed with GameObject    └── Persists in project
 ```

-Similar to Godot Resources (`.tres`), but with important behavioral differences.
+Similar to Godot Resources (`.tres`) that we place inside of `res://`, but with important behavioral differences.
+- They are connected with hooks that persist in [[RAM]] instances, resulting in pointing to the same reference (all instances will be triggered and automatically save changes in editor (not in a built)

 ---